 This is an experience for the books and the only exhibit we had to wait to get into.
 Visitors get the opportunity to purchase Lorikeet food and go and feed them.
-Depending on the time of day and how much they already had to eat you could get swarmed with birds!
+Depending on the time of day and how much they already had to eat, a swarm of birds could greet you!
 There were literally birds landing on folks heads, lining their arms and landing on their hands.
-I wasn’t able to capture a good photo of this phenomenon, but check out the parks website for photos.
+I wasn’t able to capture a good photo of this phenomenon, but check out the park’s website for photos.
 Sophie loved this!
 She couldn’t get over being so close to the birds and having them flying over her head.
 Be sure to bring cash because each cup of feed is $1.00.
 I would recommend buying more than one!
 Fair warning: You may get pooped on by the birds.

 Other Tips and Recommendations for Visiting the Zoo

 We thoroughly enjoyed our visit to Kentucky Down Under.
 We do have a few tips and recommendation that may help make your experience at the adventure zoo even better.

 - RENT THE GOLF CART!!!
 The zoo now offers two types of golf carts to rent.
 For families with small children and those with disabilities, this is a must.
 The park is mostly gravel and there are some steep hills.
 While strollers and wheelchairs are allowed it might be difficult getting them up the steeper part of the park.
 It was the best money we spent all day!
 They do not rent strollers here.

 - LOOK FOR A GROUPON– We were able to snag our tickets on Groupon.
 This made the zoo more affordable, as regular admission is not cheap.
 The money we saved we used to rent the golf cart!

 - BRING WATER AND SUNSCREEN- The Kentucky Down Under Adventure Zoo does allow you to bring in your own water and food if you so desire to bring them in.